Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 runTheRace();
 ```

 In the above we have replaced the series of `.then()` calls with an `async` function.
 It's still making use of a _promise_ but when we want to wait for the promise we simply place `await` before the asynchronous function.
-This way, the code execution order is preserved.
+The code execution order is preserved.

 You may be wondering how we handle errors here.
 One approach is to use the `try/catch` method.
 We'll be covering that and more in the [error handling section]({{ "/error-handling/" | url }}).

+## Which is preferred?

+Generally you should try to aim for the `async/await` approach when possible.
+It helps promote clean code.
+None of the approaches are to be avoided entirely, but in general always aim for the approach that ensures the code is easy to read and understand.

 ## Exercise